-Uttar Pradesh: Family hospitalised after starving for days, say reports
+Uttar Pradesh: Family hospitalised after starving for days due to lack of Aadhaar, ration cards

-The family members had neither Aaadhar nor ration cards to get provisions.
+A local NGO found them in a sick and delirious state in Aligarh.

 A family of six in Uttar Pradesh’s Aligarh district have been hospitalised after not eating anything for days, The Times of India reported on Thursday.
-They could not get provisions due to lack of Aadhar and ration cards, said a local non-governmental organisation that stepped in to help.
+They could not get provisions due to lack of Aadhaar and ration cards, said a local non-governmental organisation that stepped in to help.

 Guddi Devi, 45, a widow and mother of five, lost her job at a export company during the coronavirus-induced lockdown last year.
 Her eldest son, who is 20, started working to support the family, but he fell ill two months ago and failed to earn money.